Skilled Immigration

 About Japan

-Japanese is not mandatory to apply for a Japan Work Visa, making it easier for skilled professionals to explore opportunities in the world's 4th-largest economy.
+Japanese is not always mandatory to apply for a Japan Work Visa, especially for certain international and technical roles, making it easier for skilled professionals to explore opportunities in one of the world’s largest economies.

 Capital: Tokyo | Population: ~125 million | Language: Japanese | Currency: Yen (¥) ≈ ₹0.58.